Allia Business Centre

 Training and skills

-We will be delivering training sessions periodically on digital skills – keep checking here
+We have been delivering training sessions periodically on digital skills – keep checking here for upcoming opportunities.

 The Cambridgeshire Digital Partnership also delivers free training to voluntary organisations in Cambridgeshire.